WalkingDevFlag/Report-Generation/README.md

 ```

 ## License
 This project is licensed under the MIT License.
-You are free to use, modify, and distribute the code as per the license terms.
-See the `LICENSE` file for details.